Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ## *IPv6 essential considerations:*
 - There must be a route-to or pass out rule in `pf.conf` for IPv6 outbound from LAN to WAN.
 This is easy to forget and will silently block IPv6.
 This is covered, because our example let's everything out- `pass out quick inet6 keep state`.
-- ICMPv6 needs to be allowed on WAN and LAN or many things break — neighbor discovery, path MTU discovery, RA, etc. This is covered by `pass in quick inet6 proto ipv6-icmp from any to any icmp6-type {
+- ICMPv6 needs to be allowed on WAN and LAN or many things break- neighbor discovery, path MTU discovery, RA, etc. This is covered by `pass in quick inet6 proto ipv6-icmp from any to any icmp6-type {
     echoreq, echorep, unreach, toobig, timex, paramprob,
     neighbrsol, neighbradv, routersol, routeradv
 } keep state`